deividAlfa/Alfa-166-Unilink-CD-emulator/readme.md

 <a id="compiling"></a>
 ## Compiling

+To compile:<br>
-- Download STM32 Cube IDE
+- Download STM32 Cube IDE.
-- Clone or download the repository
+- Clone or download the repository.
 - Open STM32 Cube IDE, import existing project and select the folder where the code is.

 It should recognize it and be ready for compiling or modifying for your own needs.<br>
 Check "unilink.h" and "unilink.c".